 - 2. Remove the nozzle as explained above.
-Then remove the contact tip. - 3.
-Scrub the exterior of the contact tip clean with a wire brush.
+Then remove the contact tip. - Scrub the exterior of the contact tip clean with a wire brush.
 Check that the contact tip is the proper type for the wire size used. - 4.
 Examine the hole at the end of the contact tip for the following problems:

-Shape: The hole should be an even circle, and should not be oblong or have any bulges in it.
+Shape: The hole should be an even circle, and should not be oblong or have 42 mys bulges in tontact Tip (51b) and Nozzle (51a)

-4. inspect the Contact Tip (51b) and Nozzle (51a) Size: The Contact Tip will decrease in efficiency as the center hole enlarges.
+Size: The Contact Tip will decrease in efficiency as the center hole enlarges.
 A Contact Tip that measures 150% or more the original size should be replaced. (.045" or more for .030" tips; .035" or more for .023 tips.)

-- 5. If any problems are noted with a Contact Tip (1b), it is recommended to have it replaced. - When inspection and maintenance is completed, reinstall the Contact Tip (1b) and Nozzle (2b).
+- If any problems are noted with a Contact Tip (1b), it is recommended to have it replaced. - 6.
+When inspection and maintenance is completed, reinstall the Contact Tip (1b) and Nozzle (2b).